Japanese battleship Kongō: Armament

 Originally, Kongōs main battery was designed to consist of ten 12-inch (305 mm) main guns.
 However, her builders, Vickers, convinced the Japanese to go with a larger weapon after Kongō was laid down.
 Because of this, Kongōs main armament as built consisted of eight Vickers 14 inch (356 mm)/45 naval gun heavy-caliber main naval guns in four twin turrets (two forward and two aft), making her the most powerfully armed capital ship when she was commissioned.
 The turrets were noted by the U.S. Office of Naval Intelligence to be "similar to the British 15-inch turrets", with improvements made in flash-tightness.
 Each of her main guns could fire high explosive or armor-piercing shells 38770 yd at a rate of about two shells per minute.
 In keeping with the Japanese doctrine of deploying more powerful vessels before their opponents, Kongō and her sister ships were the first vessels in the world equipped with 14 in guns.
 Her main guns carried ammunition for 90 shots, and they had an approximate barrel lifetime of 250 to 280 shots.
 In 1941, separate dyes were introduced for the armor-piercing shells of the four Kongō-class battleships to assist with targeting, with Kongōs armor-piercing shells using red dye.

-The secondary battery of Kongō originally consisted of sixteen 6 in 50 calibre guns in single casemates located amidships ("50 calibre" means that the lengths of the guns were 50 times their bore, or 300 inches), eight 3 in guns, and eight submerged 21 in torpedo tubes.
+The secondary battery of Kongō originally consisted of sixteen 6 in 50 calibre guns in single casemates located amidships ("50 calibre" means that the lengths of the guns were 50 times their bore, or 300 inches), sixteen 3 in guns, and eight submerged 21 in torpedo tubes.
 Her six-inch naval guns could fire five to six rounds per minute, with a barrel lifetime of about 500 rounds.
 The 6-inch/50-calibre gun was capable of firing both antiaircraft and antiship shells, though the positioning of these guns on Kongō made antiaircraft firing mostly impractical.
 During her second reconstruction, the older three-inch guns were removed and then replaced with eight 5-inch (127 mm) 40-calibre dual purpose guns.
 These guns could fire from eight to 14 rounds per minute, with a barrel lifetime of between 800 and 1,500 rounds.
 Of Kongōs guns, the 5-inch guns had the widest variety of shell types: antiaircraft, antiship, and illumination shells.
 Kongō was also armed with many 1 in antiaircraft machine guns.
 By October 1944, Kongōs secondary armament was reconfigured to eight 6 in guns, eight 5 in guns, and 122 Type 96 antiaircraft rapid-fire cannons.